null

 What Are the Costs of Laminate Flooring?

-Laminate flooring is generally affordable, especially compared to other types of flooring, like hardwood.
-Ultimately, the cost of laminate flooring can vary, but usually, quality laminate flooring is around four or five dollars per square foot but can go up to ten dollars per square foot for some types.
-In comparison to vinyl flooring, the prices are roughly the same.
-However, in comparison to hardwood flooring, laminate is a much more affordable option.
+Laminate flooring is generally affordable, especially when compared to hardwood.
+Usually, quality laminate flooring is around four or five dollars per square foot but can go up to ten dollars per square foot for some types.
+If you choose to install the flooring yourself, you'll be able to save a bit of money on professional installation fees.